Guidebook Bergamo: Italy's Most Underrated City

 Newly dedicated as a UNESCO World Heritage site, Bergamo's old and new towns are separated by its Venetian defensive walls.
 It's also connected by its Funicular, an inexpensive cable car that bridges the core of the modern lower to the older upper city.

 To find your way to Bergamo, you have quite a few options.
 You can fly directly into Bergamo-Milan (Orio Al Serio Airport or BGY/LIME), Milan (Milan–Malpensa Airport MXP/LIMC), or Venice (VCE/LIPZ).
 Since the city is located in the Lombardy region of Northern Italy, it's only a 30-minute train ride to and from Milan.
 From Venice, you can reach Bergamo within three hours.

 Where to stay

+Bergamo is wonderful because it’s almost like two towns in one, and you can choose a place to stay based on your needs.
 Staying in Citta Bassa is affordable and convenient.
 Here, you will find aperitivo bars, easy access to cabs, parks, restaurants, grocery stores, and of course, public transportation.
-The train station is also located in Citta Bassa and is only a 20minute walk from anywhere in the lower city.
+The train station is also located in Citta Bassa and is only a 20 minute walk from anywhere in the lower city.
 Feeling fancy?
 You can easily opt for a B&B in Citta Alta, but at a premium price.